MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ## Naming conventions

 - A tweet is called a status in the API and Tweepy.
-- A profile is called a user.
+- A profile is called a user or author.
-- A username is called in a screen name.
+- A username is called a screen name.

 These terms will be used interchangeably in this guide.

 ## Installation
-> How to install Tweepy
+> How to install Tweepy on Windows and macOS / Linux

 Using your shell (PowerShell or Bash/ZSH), install the Tweepy Python package so that you can run it inside Python code in the rest of this guide.